czymara/czymara.github.io/_pages/research.md

     <a href="/files/Czymara_2025_Antisemitism%20among%20Muslims%20in%20Germany.pdf" target="_blank" rel="noopener"><i class="fas fa-file-pdf"></i> PDF</a>
     <a href="/files/Czymara_2025_Antisemitism%20Among%20Muslims%20in%20Germany_Appendix.pdf" target="_blank" rel="noopener"><i class="fas fa-file-pdf"></i> Appendix</a>
     <a href="https://osf.io/eqnw4/" target="_blank" rel="noopener"><i class="ai ai-osf"></i> Materials</a>

+    <a href="#" class="abstract-toggle">▼ Abstract</a>
   </div>

+  <div class="pub-abstract">Antisemitism is a long-standing, yet recently escalating threat to Jews in Europe and beyond.
+We study antisemitism among Muslims in Germany using survey data and examine the role of religious fundamentalism, discrimination, and integration.</div>
 </div>

 <div class="pub-entry">